-• Enter the name of a process in either the list of processes allowed to trigger the retrieving of nearline files or in the list of processes forbidden to trigger the retrieving of nearline files and click OK.
+• Enter the name of a process in either the list of processes allowed to trigger the retrieving of nearline files or in the list of processes prohibited from triggering the retrieving of nearline files and click OK.

 Tip: Click the + button on top of each list to place the cursor at the end of each respective list.